Castello (film)

-Castello is a Malaysian Malay-language action film, written and directed by Bade Hj.
+Castello is a 2006 Malaysian Malay-language action crime film, written and directed by Bade Hj.
 Azmi.
-The film, which had wide release on January 9, 2006 in ninety-one cinemas across Malaysia, including Singapore and Brunei, stars Rosyam Nor, Erra Fazira, Que Haidar, and Liyana Jasmay.
+The film had wide release on January 9, 2006 in ninety-one cinemas across Malaysia, including Singapore and Brunei, it also stars Rosyam Nor, Erra Fazira, Que Haidar, and Liyana Jasmay.
 The main character is played by Nor, and represents the actor's first foray into film production.